Position and Rotation Invariant Sign Language Recognition from 3D Kinect Data with Recurrent Neural Networks: Proposed Work

 \section{Proposed Work}

-The core attributes of any sign language are largely influenced by diverse geographical and social context.
-Due to such wide contextual variation it is unlikely to have a general SLR system.
+Diverse geographical and social contexts primarily influence the core attributes of any sign language.
+Due to such wide contextual variation, it is unlikely to have a general SLR system.
 This also accounts for the difficulty of comparison among these systems.
 Therefore, a valid comparison should involve systems for a specific sign language having a predefined vocabulary.
 In this study, we perform experiments on a dataset \cite{kumar2018position} of Indian sign language containing 2700 sign gestures uniformly distributed over 30 distinct categories.
-After acquiring 3D point cloud data using Kinect sensor, associated SDK constructs a skeletal structure by estimating spatial coordinates of 20 major body joints from the point cloud.
-Afterwards, the skeleton undergoes geometric transformation to minimize the effects of self occlusion due to translation and rotation \cite{kumar2018position}.
-These temporal depth frames are then fed to a sequential model to assign class probabilities.
+After acquiring depth frames using a Kinect sensor, the associated SDK constructs a skeletal structure by estimating 3D coordinates of 20 major body joints from the captured data.
+Afterward, the skeleton undergoes geometric transformation to minimize self-occlusion due to translation and rotation \cite{kumar2018position}.
+The transformed temporal data is then passed to a sequential model to assign class probabilities.